 I love wreaths but admittedly with all the adult craft tutorials I have, I didn’t have one on how to make a burlap wreath.
-So I am going to show you how to make a burlap wreath using a wire coat hanger and a roll of burlap.
+So I am going to show you how to make a burlap wreath using a wire coat hanger and a roll of burlap or burlap ribbon.
 When you’re done, you can embellish it with pretty silk flowers, little pumpkins and scarecrows, or berries and twigs.

 How to make a burlap wreath

-I’ve never really been a wreath maker.
+I’ve never really been a wreath maker so I don’t have a lot of wreath crafts on this blog.
 I love wreaths and have seen some gorgeous ones, but when I make adult craft projects they tend to be wall art or home decor items.
 BUT when I saw this video on Facebook (via Just Call Me Homegirl) showing how to make a burlap wreath I knew I wanted to make one right away!
 In fact, instead of giving you the complete step by step here, I’m including the video below since it shows just how easy it is.

 Tips from experience